sobjornstad/PSDaylog/README.md

 Daylog has support for several common types of metadata built in, and you can add your own fields if you want them.

+To the best of my knowledge,
+Daylog supports both Windows PowerShell and PowerShell Core.
+I currently use PowerShell Core, but I initially developed Daylog on PowerShell 5.1 and only minor changes have been made since.
+But I don't currently have a Windows PC, so I can't confirm for certain that it still works on 5.1.
+Let me know if anything doesn't work for you.

+## Installation

+Copy the `Daylog` folder in this repository to the appropriate location:

+* Windows, PowerShell 5.1: `$HOME/Documents/WindowsPowerShell/Modules`.
+* Windows, PowerShell Core: `$HOME/Documents/PowerShell/Modules`.
+* Mac or Linux, PowerShell Core: `~/.local/share/powershell/Modules`.

+Create a new text file called `.daylog` in your home directory to store your daylog.

+Restart any open PowerShell sessions.
+You should now be able to run Daylog cmdlets.

 ## File format

 Daylog looks for your daylog file at `~/.daylog`
 (that is, the file called `.daylog` in your home directory).
 A daylog file consists of **entries** and **directives**.

+Refer to the `daylog-example-snippet.txt` file in this repository for a sample daylog file.

 ### Entries